Quick Answer

 Carbohydrates

-Carbohydrates are the body’s preferred fuel source during moderate to high-intensity exercise.
+Carbohydrates are the body’s preferred fuel source during moderate- to high-intensity exercise.

-Common carbohydrate sources that support performance include:
+Good carbohydrate sources include:

-- oats and cereals
+- oats

-- potatoes and starchy vegetables
+- potatoes

 Protein